LIHEAP Service Eligibility FY 2016

 The Federal government issues the poverty levels as the HHS Poverty Guidelines and state median income as State Median Income Estimates.
 Updates of both the HHS Poverty Guidelines and State Median Income Estimates are published each winter in the Federal Register.

-As of October 1, 2015 (the beginning of FY 2016), the 2015 HHS Poverty Guidelines and State Median Income Estimates for FY 2016 were in effect for LIHEAP.
+As of October 1, 2016 (the beginning of FY 2017), the 2017 HHS Poverty Guidelines and State Median Income Estimates were in effect for LIHEAP.

 Under the law, LIHEAP grantees have the flexibility of serving households having at least one member who also receives assistance under any of the following Federal programs (referred to as categorical eligibility):